Adv. Kobi Ben Shaya

 • Representation of the Kabbalist charged with threatening Haim Etgar (2020).

-• Representation of yeshiva students who were arrested for growing drugs weighing more than half a ton and were released without a survey - precedential ruling (2020).
+• Representation of yeshiva students who were arrested and were released without a survey - precedential ruling (2020).

 • Representation of the soldier in the shooting incident at the Mahane Yehuda market, which ended with an unusual punishment of Shalatz (2020).